Canada advanced to the World Junior Championships by defeating the Czech Republic

 In Saturday’s match for gold, Canada will play either Finland (4-1-0) or Sweden (4-1-0).
 Both teams will meet in the second semi-final on Friday.

-The Czech Republic scored a big upset 4-2 victory over the defending champions the Americans in the quarter-finals on Wednesday.
+The Czechs picked up a big upset 4-2 victory over the defending champions USA in the quarter-finals on Wednesday.
 Canada earned their place in the semi-finals by defeating Switzerland 6–3 on the same day.

 The Canadians regained their three-goal lead with 5:34 left in time when Roy landed a well-placed shot on Kajan’s goal.